Skip to main content

 text2vec-openai

-• Check the vendor pricing (e.g. OpenAI pricing page) before vectorizing large amounts of data.
+• Please check the vendor pricing (e.g. OpenAI pricing page), especially before vectorizing large amounts of data.

-The instructions vary slightly based on whether you are using OpenAI directly or Azure OpenAI.
+The module usage instructions may vary based on whether you are using OpenAI directly or Azure OpenAI.
 Please make sure that you are following the right instructions for your service provider.

 • Parameter names used in the schema, and